 “and you will know the truth, and the truth will set you free.”
 (John 8:32)

-On Monday I wrote a blog post Freedom In Christ, in which I stated that America is uniquely obsessed with “freedom.”
+On Monday I wrote a blog post Freedom In Christ.
+In it, I stated that America is uniquely obsessed with “freedom.”
 You can see it in our politics.
 You can hear it in our daily discourse.
 But we’re also, amazingly, a country full of fortunate people who are constantly grumbling about their lack of freedom.

 The American church has forgotten the necessity of lamenting over suffering and pain.
-In the last 30 days, a total of 864,203 Americans have died. and 70,641,725 have contracted the Covid-19 virus1 Yet there are people refusing to get vaccinated or wear a mask for their own and others safety.
+In the last 30 days, a total of 864,203 Americans have died. and 70,641,725 have contracted the Covid-19 virus.
+Yet, some people refuse to get vaccinated.
+Others decline to wear a mask for their own and others’ safety.
 The CDC has provided guidance for curtailing or preventing transmission of the virus.
 Everyone 5 years and older is now eligible to get a free COVID-19 vaccination shot.
 If not, wear a mask with the best fit, protection, and comfort for you.

-While, I’m not suggesting anyone do what they are legitimately uncomfortable with for health or other personal reasons, I encourage people to do what is right.
-It grieves my heart to hear a mother fearful of sending her children to school because they or their classmates may get sick.
-As a mother who has lost a child, I completely understand what grief looks and feels like when your child passes away.
+I’m not suggesting anyone do what they are legitimately uncomfortable with for health or other personal reasons.
+But, I encourage people to do what is right.
+It grieves my heart to hear a mother fearful of sending her children to school.
+She worries her children or their classmates may get sick.
+I have lost a child.
+I completely understand the grief you experience when your child passes away.

 “Yet those who wait for the Lord